Jorge-Monge/income_spain_2020/README.md

-## A web app built with React and the ArcGIS JS API, and consuming from an ArcGIS tile server and map services.
+## A web app built with React and the ArcGIS JS API, consuming an ArcGIS tile server and REST map services.

 ---